 If you plan to backpack and travel for a long time and plan to wash on the go, I would advise cotton, linen and other light materials which are easier to wash and quicket to dry.

 If you have any sports shorts they are perfect for hot climates as they are easy to wear, dry quickly and very easy to keep clean and don’t require an iron.
 The same applies for trousers, you may need to find a pair for the temples and rainy season.

 Outerwear For Men

 You can find a small pack away rain jacket perfect for travelling with.
-I would also advise to take a thin long sleeve item such as a t-shirt, shirt or thin jumper to wear while traveling on planes, buses or on an evening.
+I would also advise taking a thin long sleeve item such as a t-shirt, shirt or thin jumper to wear while travelling on planes, buses or on an evening.

 Accessories For Men